Telford Town Tramway

 The steam tram and coach, at the Telford Steam Railway, run on a 2 foot narrow gauge track.
 This follows a short horseshoe shaped route, part of which runs near to the lake known as Horsehay Pool.
 In this view, the tram and coach have arrived at the area near the loco shed, where they pause very briefly before returning, coach first, to the starting point near the entrance.
-The main railway is standard gauge, and is on the other side of Pool Side.

 The tram was built by Alan Keef Ltd about 1977 for the Telford Development Corporation, and the coach, which is contemporary, was presumably built by Alan Keef Ltd too.
 The tram and coach originally ran in Telford Town Park, but didn’t last very long there.
 They were moved to their present site in the mid-1980’s.